What is the most cost-effective, time-saving and trouble-free method to end an employment relationship?

 - A settlement agreement must be signed by a solicitor, trade union official or someone from the Citizens Advice Bureau.

-At Truth Legal we have expertise in advising on settlement agreements and we look forward to hearing from you.
+At Truth Legal we have expertise in advising on settlement agreements.
+Please contact us if you would like to discuss a settlement agreement.